 Reasons for Weight Gain With Ovarian Cancer

 Tumors.
 Your cancer can make your belly swell and leave you feeling bloated.
-Those two are the most common symptoms of ovarian cancer.
-But you might dismiss them as a weight creep that comes with age.
+You might dismiss these signs as a weight creep that comes with age.
+But persistent bloat or belly pain could be possible symptoms of ovarian cancer.
 A tumor in your ovary may be crowding out your belly cavity.

 Treatment.
 Chemotherapy and hormone therapy can cause fluid retention.
 The extra water that your body hangs on to can make your weight go up and leave your clothes feeling snug.